-- 5.20 The 16th century buildings also see similar dominance of timber framing.
-Likewise, although timber framing is prevalent amongst 17th century buildings, sandstone is increasingly used for example at the Stone House and the Porch House.

-- 5.21 The stone was from the Ardingly

-Sandstone and Cuckfield Stone members

-of the Hastings Beds, an important and

-substantial fine-grained building stone,

-especially the deposits won in the East

-Grinstead area.
-It is very variable in

-- colour depending on its origin, weathering and lichen cover.
+- 5.21 The stone was from the Ardingly Sandstone and Cuckfield Stone members of the Hastings Beds, an important and substantial fine-grained building stone, especially the deposits won in the East Grinstead area.
+It is very variable in colour depending on its origin, weathering and lichen cover.
 The stone is markedly grey in some buildings, biscuit-coloured or fawn in others, sometimes iron-caked or rust-stained from iron deposits.
 It tends to be used as ashlar (cut and dressed stone) for more substantial and expensive buildings, rarely used as rough or random stone. - 5.22 From the early Medieval period onwards, roofs on the more modest buildings were usually covered in thatch, but on more important buildings Horsham Stone is also used for roofing particularly on pre-1800 buildings.
 It is a flaggy, fine-grained sandstone from the Weald Clay, so-called because the beds occur principally around Horsham.
-The massive sandstone slabs, often marked with wave formations, are used mainly for roofing and sometimes for paving, and attract a rich patina of mosses and lichens. - 5.23 The 18th century saw brick replace timber framing and stone, with good examples such as 74 - 76 High Street.
+The massive sandstone slabs, often marked with wave formations, are

+- used mainly for roofing and sometimes for paving, and attract a rich patina of mosses and lichens. - 5.23 The 18th century saw brick replace timber framing and stone, with good examples such as 74 - 76 High Street.
 That timber-framed buildings were rendered unfashionable is evident from the considerable re-facing of such earlier buildings in brick.
-Both the Crown Hotel and the Dorset Arms were so treated, but the side passage to 1-2 Judges Terrace means that here the junction of 18thcentury brick façade and underlying 15th century timber frame is most visible.
+Both the Crown Hotel and the Dorset Arms were so treated, but the side passage to 1-2 Judges Terrace means that here the junction of 18th century brick façade and underlying 15th century timber frame is most visible.
 The early bricks were brown from the local brickworks but in the 19th century brick became cheaper to transport from wider afield and we see a predominance of red brick sometimes mixed with semi glazed grey headers.
 The former Victorian bank building at 13 High Street is designed with polychromatic brick work i.e. bands of different coloured bricks. - 5.24 Clay tiles also became more prevalent in 19th century for roofs and also to great effect on some buildings for tile hanging using a variety of patterns including plain, diamond, fishscale, bull nose and club.